Community Regional Medical Center

 CRMC serves the population of Fresno County and its surrounding areas.
 Our patient population is culturally diverse and reflective of the area’s population as a whole with approximately 90 different ethnic groups represented.
 About 50% of our patients are Hispanic, and approximately 10% speak only Spanish.
 Interpreters and interpreting services are available on an ongoing basis to assist in the care of all patients.

-Children's Hospital Central California is a pediatric hospital and with over 6,200 admissions, 5,900 major surgical procedures, and 45,000 emergency department visits a year.
+Children's Hospital Central California is a pediatric hospital with over 10,000 admissions and nearly 90,000 ED visits/year.
 The hospital is a regional center for neonatal intensive care and offers specialized services in clinical genetics and cardiac surgery.
 Built in 1998, it is a state of the art facility.
 PGY-2 EM residents spend one month in the ED under the supervision of pediatric EM specialists.
 During this month, they also spend time in the operating room performing endotracheal intubations.

 Emergency residents spend also one month during their PGY-2 at Children's Hospital Central California in the pediatric critical care unit.This month offers excellent opportunities for management of the high acuity pediatric patients.
 During this month, residents perform pediatric endotracheal intubations, central lines, and intraosseus lines under the supervision of pediatric intensive care specialists.
 Elective rotations in the Emergency Department are also available.
 Children's Hospital Central California is the principal site for the pediatric residency training program.

-St. Agnes Medical Center is local private hospital with 23,000 inpatient admissions, 64,000 emergency visits and 17,900 ambulance visits annually.
+St. Agnes Medical Center is a local private hospital with 18,000 admissions and 75,000 ED visits/year.
 Specialized services include advanced interventional cardiology and cardiac surgery, a breast imaging center, and an area wide hospice for both adults and children.
 The Emergency Department is staffed by residency trained, board certified Emergency Physicians.
 Emergency residents spend one month during the PGY-4 year in the St. Agnes Hospital emergency department.
 SAMC has recently opened a new expansion, which includes additional cath labs, radiology services, and a new state of the art ED.